 The 20 SMA has turned into support for LTC/USD on the monthly chart

-On the weekly chart below, Litecoin formed a resistance at $ 185 in May 2018, which seems like it is holding again, after rejecting the price earlier in January 2020.
-A base has formed in the low $ 20s, which has acted as support.
+On the weekly chart below, Litecoin formed a resistance at $ 185 in May 2018 after the decline from $420 in December 2017, while a base formed in the low $ 20s, which has acted as support.
 Moving averages, such as the 100 SMA (green) and the 200 SMA (purple), provided some resistance for Litecoin, but they were broken in November 2020 and turned into support immediately, suggesting further bullish momentum, which came in the following weeks.
 Litecoin surged until May, with the 20 SMA (gray) pushing it higher.
 But, by the middle of that month the crash came and the 20 SMA was broken.
 But, the other MAs at the bottom are holding as support, so hopefully we will see a bounce from there, which has already started.